 b.
 Annual leave is not earned during unpaid leaves of absence.

 c.
 Temporary employees who become regular or term and who work 20 or more hours a week, begin earning annual leave on the day they become regular or term employees.

 d.
-An employee who has given notice of his/her intention to terminate is not entitled to vacation leave that would extend the termination date beyond the last day actually worked, nor shall an employee’s term date be extended as a result of paid holidays or paid administrative leave.
+An employee who has given notice of their intention to terminate is not entitled to vacation leave that would extend the termination date beyond the last day actually worked, nor shall an employee’s term date be extended as a result of paid holidays or paid administrative leave.
 The effective date of termination is the last day worked, and the employee shall be paid for unused annual leave.

-4. Accrual for Regular and Term Staff (exempt and nonexempt employees): Regular and term staff accrue annual leave according to the following:
+4. Accrual for Regular and Term Staff (exempt and non-exempt employees): Regular and term staff accrue annual leave according to the following:

 a.
 Full-time employees earn 13.33 hours per month for a total of 160 hours per year.
 Other eligible employees earn annual leave hours in direct proportion to the hours worked.